ProgramRepair/experiments-infrastructure/README.md

 scenarios differently, by updating or acquiring g4j and defects4j (D2) and calling a script to setup the particular scenario we want to try to repair (which will need to be user specified, so added to the exports at the top, if we follow the current paradigm), presumbly from the g4j repository.

-If defects4j or g4j are either not present on the machine or not available to be copied over or checked out, this should be considered a failure.
+If defects4j or g4j are either not present on the machine or not available to be copied over or checked out, this should probably be considered a failure (and checked in sanity checking).

 What we did for CGenProg was copy a particular executable over from a specified host machine (~ line 99 of script template),  to ensure that